ayulockin/deepimageinpainting/README.md

-# Introduction to image impainting with deep learning
+# Introduction to image inpainting with deep learning

 By **Ayush Thakur** and **Sayak Paul**

 This repository contains the supplementary notebook for the [Introduction to image impainting with deep learning] article.

-# Architectures
+## Architectures

 #### UNET Like with Standard Conv